joelgwebber/j15r.com/blog/2013/08/24/A_Palatable_Javascript_Pattern.md

+#### *Pre-caveat*

+Plenty of people have chimed in to let me know that I'm dumb, *dumb*, **dumb** because this pattern can be quite inefficient if used on performance-critical (memory or time) code.
+Don't do that.
+As I point out in the introduction, I don't write large programs this way, because... well, I don't write large programs in raw Javascript, because I'm not a masochist.

+If you *like* writing large amounts of raw Javascript, please don't waste your breath telling me how much I should love it.
+I'm not telling you not to do so, just humbly pointing out that I've done a fair amount of it, and find it quite painful.
+If it works for you, then by all means carry on.

+---

 ### *I don't always write raw Javascript, but when I do I use this pattern to make it less painful.*

 Love the language, or hate it -- I don't think it's debatable that its